Search

 1.

-Are you willing to invest your time, energy, and finances in trying a deep dive approach that may feel unfamiliar and new?
+Are you willing to invest your time, energy, and finances into deeply questioning a lifetime of thoughts about yourself and the world, in ways that may feel unfamiliar and new?

 2.